AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 * 2a.
 No persons found.

-  * 2a1.
-AddressBook shows an empty list.
+  * 2a1. iCon shows an empty list.

     Use case ends.